bigno78/marc/README.md

 Other options include:

- - `-v` enables verbose output (prints parameters of the matrix, the constructed grid and the output image).
+ - `-v` enables verbose output.

- - `-w <number>` and `-h <number>` are used to control the size of the output image.
-Currently, it is impossible to guarantee
+ - `-w`, `--width` and `-h`, `--height` are used to specify the maximum size of the output image.
+The image is guaranteed to fit into this area but might be smaller.
+For more information see the section [Image size considerations](#image-size-considerations).
+If only one dimension is specified the other is computed using the aspect ratio of the matrix.
+If none of them is specified a default value of 600 by 600 is used.

+ - `-a`, `--adjust-colors` can be used to adjust the colors as described in [Colors](#colors).